skiptools/skip-ui/README.md

 Color("WarningYellow", bundle: .module)
 ```

+> [!TIP]
-Your named colors must use Xcode's "Floating point (0.0-1.0)" input method.
+> Your named colors must use Xcode's "Floating point (0.0-1.0)" input method.
 You can convert named colors using other methods by selecting them in Xcode and using the UI picker to update the input method.
 The values will be preserved.
-{: class="callout warning"}

 See the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase) `ColorPlayground` for a concrete example of using a named color in an asset catalog, and see that project's Xcode project file ([screenshot](https://assets.skip.dev/screens/SkipUI_Asset_Image.png)) to see the configuration of the `.xcassets` file for the app module.

 When an app project is first created with `skip init`, it will contain two separate asset catalogs: a project-level `Assets.xcassets` catalog that contains the app's icons, and an empty module-level `Module.xcassets` catalog. **Add your assets to `Module.xcassets`.** Only the module-level catalog will be transpiled, since the project-level catalog is not processed by the skip transpiler.

+> [!NOTE]
-Note that you also **must** specify the `bundle` parameter for colors explicitly, since a Skip project uses per-module resources, rather than the default `Bundle.main` bundle that would be assumed of the parameter were omitted.
+> Note that you also **must** specify the `bundle` parameter for colors explicitly, since a Skip project uses per-module resources, rather than the default `Bundle.main` bundle that would be assumed of the parameter were omitted.
-{: class="callout warning"}

 For Android, Skip only uses named colors that you've set for "Universal" devices.
 You can define the color using RGB values or use any of the "Universal System Color" constants.